nelson mandela class 10 summary

 5. What ideals does he set out for the future of South Africa?

 Answer: Nelson Mandela set the ideals of ending poverty, deprivation, and suffering.
-He also envisioned a society without discrimination based on color or gender.
+He also dreamed of a country where no one is judged by their color or gender.

 Oral Comprehension Check